tfraudet/PyAcphFlightsLogbook/README.md

 ## Online demo

 The program doesn't provide any APIs or front-end right now, but you can have a look to the implementation we did at [ACPH](https://aeroclub-issoire.fr) with a specific front-end develop for our website.
-There is also a REST API available to retreive logbook for a specific date & airfield.
+There is also a REST API available to retrieve logbook for a specific date & airfield.
 To date processing of APRS aircraft beacons are limited to 200km around LFHA, so there is a chance that you don't see any data for your airport. :confused:

 * [Responsive web front-end](https://aeroclub-issoire.fr/wp-content/themes/zerif-lite-acph/acph-logbook.html)
 * [REST API (example to get the LFHA logbook on August 29th, 2020)](https://aeroclub-issoire.fr/wp-json/acph/v1/logbook/2020-08-29/LFHA)